-Attorney General Josh Shapiro said one suspect, identified as Taleb Crump, was arrested for selling homemade dynamite in Philadelphia.
+Attorney General Josh Shapiro said one suspect, Taleb Crump, has been arrested for selling homemade dynamite in Philadelphia.

-He was busted during an undercover online investigation; police say he tried to sell the dynamite to undercover agents.
+He was busted during an undercover online investigation and police say he tried to sell the dynamite to undercover agents.

 "Mr. Crump, who bragged on social medial that using dynamite was better than bullets for robbing an ATM, offered up explicit instructions on how to best set dynamite up to blow up an ATM," said Shapiro.